mshams-IE/2026ZainHoL/content/labs/lab3-cdw/README.md

 # Lab 1 - Cloudera Data Warehouse

 In this lab you will take a tour of Cloudera Data Warehouse by querying data from the Open Data Lakehouse and building a dashboard to visualize the results.
+**The screenshots below are provided for guidance only and may not reflect exact details.
+Please read the lab steps carefully !!**

 **Goals**